pyranid/pyranid/README.md

 Fine-grained control of mapping is supported by registering [`CustomColumnMapper`](https://javadoc.pyranid.com/com/pyranid/CustomColumnMapper.html) instances.
 For example, you might want to "inflate" a `JSONB` column into a Java type:

+When multiple custom column mappers apply, Pyranid tries them in the order supplied.
+Returning `MappingResult.fallback()` lets the next applicable mapper run; if none handles the value, normal mapping continues.

 ```java
 // Your application-specific type
 class MySpecialType {